-Phishing (pronounced “fishing”) is an attempt to fraudulently acquire sensitive information, such as passwords and credit card details, by masquerading as a trustworthy entity.
-Typically, phishers use email or instant messaging to direct victims to enter detailed personal information at a phony website.
-However, phishers have used telephone contact too.
+Phishing (pronounced “fishing”) is an attempt to trick someone into providing sensitive information, such as passwords and credit card details.
+Typically, phishers use email, instant messaging or text message to direct victims to enter detailed personal information at a phony website.
+However, phishers have used telephone contact, too.

 Missouri Credit Union will never ask you for personal financial information through an electronic communication.

 To keep your personal financial information secure, you may want to consider the following safeguards:

 - Be suspicious of any email with urgent requests for personal financial information